Google Drive integration guide • reviewed 2026-03-14

 How we reviewed Google Drive-connected project management tools

 Reviewed on March 14, 2026.
-This page compares one workflow: how agencies and client-delivery teams keep Google Drive files tied to project briefs, delivery tasks, and status reporting without letting document context drift away from the work.
+This page compares one workflow: how agencies and client-delivery teams keep Google apps and Google Drive files tied to project briefs, delivery tasks, and status reporting without letting document context drift away from the work.

-• Scrumbuiss references come from the live pricing page plus the Files, Project Delivery, and Time Tracking product pages, along with the Agencies workflow page in this site.
+• Scrumbuiss references come from the live pricing page plus the Files, Project Delivery, and Time Tracking product pages, the project plan and scope templates, along with the Agencies workflow page in this site.

 • Competitor references come from the official Google Drive integration or app pages published by Asana, Teamwork, Wrike, and ClickUp.